 On the Field Mapping tab, by default some InsideView Refresh fields are mapped to your Salesforce CRM fields as illustrated below:

-To map custom fields, select the following options:
+To edit custom field mapping, click the Pencil icon and select the following options:

 You can configure the frequency at which you want to receive updates from InsideView Refresh.

-On the Set Frequency tab, select the type as shown below:
+On the Set Frequency page, select the type as shown below:

 Note: The Start Date and Start Time indicates that the updates will be sent to your CRM from that specified date and time onwards.